davidtr99/dvxplorer_ros_driver/README.md

 # DVXplorer ROS Driver
 This package provides a ROS driver for the DVXplorer event camera.
-It is based on the driver provide inside of [rpg_dvs_ros](https://github.com/uzh-rpg/rpg_dvs_ros) package.
+It is based on the driver provide inside of [rpg_dvs_ros](https://github.com/uzh-rpg/rpg_dvs_ros) package with some changes to make it compile as an isolated package.

+The main depedenc